niesuch/row-cutter/README.md

 ## Description:
 ![Screen](/docs/screens/screen1.jpg)

-Row cutter is a small application which add new line symbol after choosen number of characters.
+Row cutter is a small application which add new line symbol after last word in row which choosen number of characters >= sum of characters in row.

 ### How use it:
 * Choose your options